Danielfib/if1015-SistemasDistribuidos/Ativ4/2-Chat/README.md

-# Using gRPC to build a calculator service
+# Using gRPC to build a chat service

 ## How?
 ```bash